mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/row-col-exception.md

 ---
 title: RowColException class
+description: Provides an Exception derived class with the detailed invalid row, col string format (typically from VirtualRowCol field property)

 ---

 Provides an Exception derived class with the detailed invalid row, col string format (typically from VirtualRowCol field property)